- Prostate cancer treatment

 Three-dimensional conformal radiation therapy (3D-CRT)

 3D-CRT uses special computers to precisely map the location of your prostate.
 Radiation beams are then shaped and aimed at the prostate from several directions, which makes it less likely to damage normal tissues.

 Intensity modulated radiation therapy (IMRT)

 Some newer radiation machines have imaging scanners built into them.
 This advance, known as image guided radiation therapy (IGRT), lets the doctor take pictures of the prostate and make minor adjustments in aiming just before giving the radiation.
-This may help deliver the radiation even more precisely, which may result in fewer side effects, although more research is needed to prove this.
+This may help deliver the radiation even more precisely, which might result in fewer side effects, although more research is needed to prove this.

-Conformal proton beam radiation therapy
+Proton beam radiation therapy

-Proton beam therapy is related to 3D-CRT and uses a similar approach.
-But instead of using x-rays, this technique focuses proton beams on the cancer.
-Protons are positive parts of atoms.
-Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
-This means that proton beam radiation may be able to deliver more radiation to the prostate and do less damage to nearby normal tissues.
-Although early results are promising, studies are needed to see if proton beam therapy is better in the long-run than other types of external beam radiation.
-Right now, proton beam therapy is not widely available.
-The machines needed to make protons are expensive, and there are only a handful of them in use in the United States.
-Proton beam radiation may not be covered by all insurance companies at this time.
+Proton beam therapy focuses beams of protons instead of x-rays on the cancer.
+Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and release their energy only after traveling a certain distance.
+This means that proton beam radiation can, in theory, deliver more radiation to the prostate while doing less damage to nearby normal tissues.
+Proton beam radiation can be aimed with techniques similar to 3D-CRT and IMRT.